 As part of the Connecticut C2014 Commercial and Industrial (C&I) Lighting Saturation and Remaining Potential Study, DNV investigated savings opportunities around three key lighting-related themes: TLED to LED luminaire conversions, adding enhanced lighting controls capabilities to existing LEDs, and commissioning.
 The results of these investigations are based on interviews with five lighting experts and additional data from research conducted in Connecticut and similar jurisdictions.

 In general, there is no perfect solution for replacing the declining C&I lighting program savings.
 As the natural adoption of LED technology continues to increase, there are a few strategic areas that program administrators should consider.
 At this point in the market transformation, program administrators should continue to shift the focus from the traditional TLED market towards the more advanced LED luminaires with lighting controls.
-It is very challenging to add advanced control capabilities after installation, so its essential to encourage the adoption and accurate commissioning of advanced technologies.
+It is very challenging to add advanced control capabilities after installation, so it’s essential to encourage the adoption and accurate commissioning of advanced technologies.
 The following summarizes the key considerations around the three topics:

 TLED to LED Luminaire Conversions